Back to top The Fixery Opening times Contact What's a Fixery? Why? What can The Fixery do for me? Costs Can you fix…? Legal

 Come along to one of our sessions and get your stuff fixed for free!

-Our volunteer Fixers help to repair everything from picture frames to PCs, and we pass on our skills to help the community by showing people how to fix their own stuff.
+Our volunteer Fixers repair everything from picture frames to PCs, and we pass on our skills by showing people how to fix their own stuff.
 We’ve been operating since February 2024.

 We’re normally open on the second and fourth Saturday of every month from 11 am to 3 pm in the Bircham Centre, Market Place, Reepham NR10 4JJ.